 - 1/2 tsp. nutmeg

+Step 1.
 Mix the sugar and spices together and put in a wide bowl or shallow plate.

 All you do is put a little bit of syrup on a paper towel and wipe it along the rim of the glass.
-Then you dip it into the sugar mixture.

-Enjoy with pumpkin chili for dinner and pumpkin muffins for dessert!
+If you want to go all out with the pumpkin theme, pair your pumpkin beer with pumpkin chili for dinner and pumpkin muffins for dessert!